stan-dev/design-docs/designs/0032-stan-output-formats.md

 using output formats which correspond to the structure of the information, as detailed in the following sections.

+For complicated models and/or inference algorithms, we wish to monitor progress of:

++ the joint model log probability "lp__"
++ the estimates of individual model variables on either the constrained or unconstrained scales (the latter only applied to parameters and transformed parameters).
++ the inference engine state.

+For downstream analysis we need to evaluate the goodness of fit as well

++ model convergence - R-hat et al
++ effective sample size
++ statistics of all parameters and quantities of interest
++ correlation/covariance of the model parameters

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation